jnalanko/DKS/README.md

 ## For developers: Building portable Linux binaries for release

-For binaries Linux, install the build toolchain for target `x86_64-unknown-linux-musl`:
+For Linux binaries, install the build toolchain for target `x86_64-unknown-linux-musl`:

 ```bash
 rustup target add x86_64-unknown-linux-musl